protontypes/open-sustainable-technology/README.md

 - [DPsim](https://github.com/sogno-platform/dpsim) - A solver library for dynamic power system simulation.
 - [GenX](https://github.com/GenXProject/GenX) - A highly-configurable, open source electricity resource capacity expansion model that incorporates several state-of-the-art practices in electricity system planning to offer improved decision support for a changing electricity landscape.
 - [Open Energy Platform](https://github.com/OpenEnergyPlatform/oeplatform) - Aims to ensure quality, transparency and reproducibility in energy system research.
 It is a collection of various tools and information and that help working with energy-related data.
-- [PyPSA](https://github.com/PyPSA/PyPSA) - A free software toolbox for simulating and optimizing modern power systems that include features such as conventional generators with unit commitment, variable wind and solar generation, storage units, coupling to other energy sectors, and mixed alternating and direct current networks.
 - [oemof](https://github.com/oemof/oemof) - Open Energy Modelling Framework - A Python toolbox for energy system modeling and optimization.
 A community driven, modular, flexible and generic software project.
 - [pyGRETA](https://github.com/tum-ens/pyGRETA) - Python Generator of REnewable Time series and mAps: a tool that generates high-resolution potential maps and time series for user-defined regions within the globe.
 - [RESKit](https://github.com/FZJ-IEK3-VSA/RESKit) - A toolkit to help generate renewable energy generation time series for energy systems analysis.